mgwalker/mgwalker.github.io/src/readme.md

   A small internal-to-18F team worked on a model of sustainable long-term product maintance, optimizing for rapidly onboarding and offboarding other 18F staff when they are briefly between projects.
-We have several internal products (such as the [UX Guide](https://ux-guide.18f.gov/)) that are tough to maintain with staff on billable projects all the time, and our work was to find ways to make it easier for staff to drop in and out of maintaining these kinds of products.
+We had several internal products (such as the [UX Guide](https://guides.18f.org/ux-guide)) that are tough to maintain with staff on billable projects all the time, and our work was to find ways to make it easier for staff to drop in and out of maintaining these kinds of products.

 - ### OCC de-risking workshops